AntonPalmqvist/AntonPalmqvist/README.md

-Hi, I'm Anton and I'm a 3d artist passionate about creating tools for other artists out there.
+Hi, I'm Anton and I'm a 3d artist passionate about creating tools for other artists.

 At the moment I'm working on an API for physically based values, available here: https://github.com/AntonPalmqvist/physically-based-api